-WalkItaly Tours offers guided, private and self-guided walking tours in Emilia-Romagna, Lazio, Tuscany and Sardinia that combine walking on off-road paths, learning about local cultural heritage and tasting local foods.
+WalkItaly Tours offers guided, private and self-guided walking tours in Campania (Amalfi Coast and Capri), Emilia-Romagna, Lazio, Tuscany and Sardinia that combine walking on off-road paths, learning about local cultural heritage and tasting local foods.

 Why these three ingredients?
 Italy has the highest biodiversity index and highest number of UNESCO cultural sites in the world, and – of course – it has an extraordinary variety of food and wine.